 Scholarships offered by the Office of Student Financial Aid (OSFA) and the Office of Admissions require continuous full-time enrollment (12+ hours for each semester) and a specific UI cumulative GPA (not overall cumulative).
 Students are reviewed each semester according to these renewal requirements.
-NOTE: First-year and transfer students must have a minimum UI GPA of 2.0 after their first semester of enrollment to keep their scholarship for the next semester.

 Scholarship renewal requirements can be viewed on MyUI.
 If you are not meeting the scholarship renewal requirements, your scholarship will be canceled for all future semesters.

 Some OSFA scholarships also require you to file your FAFSA by February 1, 2024 (for the 2024-2025 Academic Year) and demonstrate financial need each year to be renewed.

 If you are considering dropping below full-time enrollment or withdrawing from the semester, contact the Office of Student Financial Aid to discuss how it may affect future scholarship eligibility.
 Semester withdrawals will result in the cancelation of future scholarships.

 You may experience extenuating circumstances that affect your ability to meet the renewal requirements and may submit an appeal if these circumstances occurred within the semester or academic year.
 Approving an additional appeal is generally not an option if a previous appeal was already approved.

 Reasons for an appeal may include, but are not limited to, the following:

 - Serious medical condition (illness, surgery, hospitalization, mental health issue, accident) or of an immediate family member

 - Death of a family member or close friend